Part B: Non-Academic Discipline Procedure

 10.1.2. advise you of the appeal mechanism.

-10.1.3 depending on the nature of the breach, copy the notification to your Head of School and (in the case of postgraduate research students) your supervisor.
+10.1.3 depending on the nature of the breach, copy the notification to your Head of School, fitness to practise lead (if you are in a professional school) and (in the case of postgraduate research students) your supervisor.

 11. Informal resolution

-11.3.1. the reporter's wishes: under no circumstances should an informal resolution take place without the express consent of the reporter, freely given;
+11.3.1 the reporter’s wishes: under no circumstances should an informal resolution take place without the explicit informed consent of the reporter, freely given;

 11.4 The Student Life Manager must explain to the reporter that some cases are so serious that they cannot be the subject of an informal resolution.